 - Check availability

-Facebook will tell you whether they'll accept your username or not.
+Facebook will tell you whether they will accept your username or not.

 - Final step, click create your Facebook Page username and vanity URL